l3thral/-Athra-s-AI-Innovation-Portfolio/README.md

 My dream is to become an AI engineer who builds technologies that are emotionally intelligent and socially impactful.
 I plan to pursue my studies at **MBZUAI**, where I hope to turn ideas into innovations that shape a smarter, more compassionate world.

 > *“The best way to predict the future is to invent it.” – Alan Kay*

+# Thank you for visiting my portfolio. 🌟